developersunesis/lang2js/README.md

 > A package that provides an easy way to export and sync Laravel localization files for JavaScript use
 ## Problem
-I have a Laravel project/website, while thinking of how to sync my localization and translation files from the app with for JavaScript usage; my first approach was to have the localization content stored in the `localStorage` of the browser when a user first visits the app.
+I have a Laravel project/website, while thinking of how to sync my localization and translation files from the app for JavaScript usage; my first approach was to have the localization content stored in the `localStorage` of the browser when a user first visits the app.
 While this was a goto solution, I realized this wasn't efficient enough, because it meant that the first page the user visits might not have its strings translated until the localization is available